The responsibilities laid on the shoulders of Revenue Operators have gotten more and more complex over the years. COVID-19 has made it doubly so.

 There are two primary reasons.

 The first is that there has been an explosion in the number of tools and systems that are out there and it’s easier than ever to be able to acquire and implement them.
-If you don’t have a unified understanding of how you are going to use all these systems together and, ultimately, how you are going to manage it to get to the best results, it just ends up becoming duplicative information.
+If you don’t have a unified understanding of how you are going to use all these systems together and, ultimately, how you are going to manage it to get the best results, it just ends up becoming duplicative information.

 RevOps is needed to manage the growing infrastructure of systems and processes available today.